huggingface/transformers/docs/source/en/chat_templating.md

 From here, just continue training like you would with a standard language modelling task, using the `formatted_chat` column.

-## Can I pass other arguments to the chat template?
+## Advanced: Extra inputs to chat templates

-Yes, you can!
 The only argument that `apply_chat_template` requires is `messages`.
 However, you can pass any keyword argument to `apply_chat_template` and it will be accessible inside the template.
 This gives you a lot of freedom to use chat templates for many things.
 There are no restrictions on the names or the format of these arguments - you can pass strings, lists, dicts or whatever else you want.